CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 John Hoboult would go on to be the one who figured out the best way to put man on the moon.
 I'm no John Hoboult, but I do share his logical and unique way of looking at a problem and solving it.

-For those reasons that makes me a nobody, a nothing special who can offer no proof of what I post and yet (when all is said and done) I'm sure you'll look at it and thing, you'll think, that makes perfectly logical sense.
+For those reasons that makes me a nobody, a nothing special who can offer no proof of what I post and yet (when all is said and done) I'm sure you'll look at it and you'll think, that makes perfectly logical sense.

 My day job, is as chief video-journalist for a television station in Texas, which requires me to get the story, interview people involved in the story, assemble the story and report the truth without exaggeration or bias.